 In the world of the Internet, we are endlessly inundated with all kinds of information.
-Although using the Internet has made it much easier to gather information, methods of controlling information posted on the Internet and providing protection from malicious websites have yet to be established and Internet users run a very high risk of unintentionally encountering problematic websites.
-Meanwhile, email, though an essential business tool, also poses many security challenges, such as data leakage due to transmission errors, spam and spoofed messages, and risks of virus infection resulting from receiving malicious files.
-Additionally, personal information, data from outsourcing parties and other electronic data, which are now part of important management assets, are also exposed to growing risks of data leaks due to insiders' unauthorized taking out of information, theft or loss of devices, email transmission errors and other operational errors.
+Although using the Internet has made it much easier to gather information, methods of controlling information posted on the Internet and providing protection from prevention of malware infection from threat sites have yet to be established and Internet users run a very high risk of information leakage and unauthorized removal of information via the Internet is extremely high.
+Meanwhile, email, though an essential business tool, also poses many security challenges, such as data leakage due to transmission errors, spoofed messages and phishing emails, and risks of malware infection resulting from receiving files.
+Additionally, personal information, data from outsourcing parties and other electronic data, which are now part of important management assets, are also exposed to growing risks of data leaks due to insiders' unauthorized taking out of information, theft or loss of devices, email transmission errors via email storage and other operational errors.
 In addition, with the recent increase in the use of cloud services, measures for dealing with attacks on cloud services through unauthorized access are necessary.

 In response to issues and risks similar to the above that many enterprises and other organizations face, the Group proposes White Operation to protect its customers from known and unknown threats and attacks, using databases that encompass more than 99% (internal research) of domestically searchable URLs and information about email messages from senders that are deemed safe and the Group's unique attack prevention functions.
 White Operation is provided in i-FILTER Ver.
 10 and m-FILTER Ver.
 5 and in both software and cloud services.
-Moreover, the Group has been expanding its line of solutions that are able to handle increasingly diverse security threats, including the IRM Solution FinalCode with electronic data encryption and tracking functions provided as both software and a cloud service, the DLP and file transfer solution f-FILTER that securely transfers important information, the IDaaS solution StartIn based on the Group's unique multi-factor authentication method, and Desk which realizes secure and easy communication.
+Moreover, the Group has been expanding its line of solutions that are able to handle increasingly diverse security threats, including the IRM Solution FinalCode with electronic data encryption and tracking functions provided as both software and a cloud service, the data protection and file transfer solution f-FILTER that securely transfers important information, and the single sign-on and ID management solution StartIn based on the Group's unique multi-factor authentication method.